 In order to maintain social distancing we are currently only allowing patients to enter our space at this time.

 We are also redoubling our already-meticulous cleanliness and virus protection strategies.

 We are taking extraordinary precautions to protect your health and well-being as always and in keeping with current recommendations of the CDC.
 We use state-of-the-art sterilization/high-level disinfection for all of our instruments and sanitize exam rooms between patients.

 Additionally, as occupants of “tier 1a” on the hierarchy of risk to medical providers, our clinicians have been fully vaccinated against COVID-19 with the Pfizer vaccine.
-And the majority of our staff have had the first vaccine shot as well.
+And the majority of our staff have been vaccinated as well.

 To further reassure you, please note that Bastian Voice Institute is a tertiary-care facility for voice, swallowing, and airway disorders.
 Clinicians here therefore do not normally evaluate and treat persons with acute upper respiratory infection.